 After supper, Lynettea gave the remaining kitties a massage with my massage brush.
 Most found this very relaxing.
 The house was full of purrs.

-Then the last of our visitors went home, full of purrs of regret that they had to leave.
-I think the turning point was when Lynettea told us that she would have to leave early tomorrow morning and would not be able to provide bacon sandwiches and micecream for breakfast.
+Then the last of our visitors went home, with purrs of regret that they had to leave.
+I think the turning point was when Lynettea told us that she would have to leave early in the morning and would not be able to provide bacon sandwiches and micecream for breakfast.
 Most kitties said they had to go back to supervise their humans, but we wondered.